verana-labs/decentralized-trust-spec/spec.md

 When a [[ref: DTUA]] start a DIDComm session with another User Agent, [[ref: DTUA]] MUST verify that the peer User Agent complies with [DTUA-SPEC], else [[ref: DTUA]] MUST drop the connection.

-### [TR-WL] PTR and Trust Registry whitelists
+### [TR-WL] DTR and Trust Registry whitelists

-Compliant [[ref: DTSs]] and [[ref: DTUAs]] MUST maintain a list of trusted PTRs and trusted DT Essential Credential issuers, and ignore PTRs and DT ECS issuers that are not in these lists when resolving trust:
+Compliant [[ref: DTSs]] and [[ref: DTUAs]] MUST maintain a list of trusted DTRs and trusted DT Essential Credential issuers, and ignore DTRs and DT ECS issuers that are not in these lists when resolving trust:

-- [TR-WL-PTR]: A list of prefix URLs of trusted PTRs (registry of registries).
+- [TR-WL-DTR]: A list of prefix URLs of trusted DTRs (registry of registries).

 Example: